spatie/pest-plugin-test-time/README.md

 testTime()->subMinute()->addSeconds(2); // time is now at '2021-01-02 13:33:58'
 ```

-## Expecting a carbon value
+### Expecting a carbon value

-It also contains a custom expectation called `toBeCarbon` to easily check the values of `Carbon` instances.
+This package offers a custom expectation called `toBeCarbon` to easily check the value of a `Carbon` instance.

 ```php
 $carbon = Carbon::createFromFormat('Y-m-d H:i:s', '2022-05-31 01:02:03');